erlete/algebruh/README.md

 **The author does not guarantee the correct operation of the software in any scenario excluded from the internal testing process.
 The author will not be liable for any repercusions the usage of this software might have on the user.**

-**The source code is available for inspection and vulnerability reports.
-The source code is available for commercial use, patent use, private use, modification and distribution on the conditions stated in the _GNU Affero General Public License v3.0_, available [here](LICENSE).**
+**The source code is available for inspection and vulnerability reports, as well as for commercial use, patent use, private use, modification and distribution on the conditions stated in the _GNU Affero General Public License v3.0_, available [here](LICENSE).**

-**The author will not be liable for any usage of the information of the user in any case.
-This tool serves only a site onnection purpose, yet how said site uses the information of the user is not the author's responsability.**